LaunchCode-Education-Archived/csharp-web-development/src/chapters/unit-testing/mstest.rst

 .. index:: ! dependency

-To test a simple .NET Core console project, we add a test project into the same solution with an MSTest dependency.
+To test a simple .NET Core console project, we add an MSTest project into the same solution.
+An MSTest project is a console project with an added MSTest dependency.

 Fork and clone `this repo <https://github.com/LaunchCodeEducation/csharp-web-dev-lsn5unittesting>`__.
 Inside the solution, we have two projects, ``Car`` and ``CarTests``.
-The ``Car`` project is a simple .NET Console app like the others you have encountered in this course so far.
-And ``CarTests`` is a new type of project, MSTest Project.
+The ``Car`` project is a simple .NET Console app like the others you have encountered in this course so far. ``CarTests`` is a new type of project, MSTest Project.

 On a Mac, to select this type of project looks like so:

 .. figure:: ./figures/mac-create-mstest-project.png
-   :alt: MAC: Create MSTest project
+   :alt: MAC: User selects MSTest project template in Visual Studio

    MAC: Creating MSTest project in Visual Studio

 On a Windows:

 .. figure:: ./figures/windows-create-mstest-project.png
-   :alt: WINDOWS: Create MSTest project
+   :alt: WINDOWS: User selects MSTest project template in Visual Studio

    WINDOWS: Creating MSTest project in Visual Studio

-**MSTest** is a C# testing framework.
+MSTest is a C# testing framework.
 When we create a Visual Studio MSTest Project, the necessary API and classes are added as **dependencies** of the ``CarTests`` project.
 A dependency is a separately developed program or piece of code that another program or piece of code uses to carry it out its function.
 Our C# tests will *depend* on MSTest code.